 The end of the year is always filled with family gatherings and festive parties to celebrate all that the season has to offer.
 Whether it’s Christmas, New Year’s Eve or just a good-old family reunion, celebrations might look a little different this year.

 The good news is you can still be the “hostess with the mostest” with just a few tweaks to your usual plans.
-While the safest option is to keep gatherings to a minimum and limit the guests to immediate family or small groups, below are some things to keep in mind and some ways to celebrate the holidays safely during the COVID-19 pandemic.
+While the safest option is to keep gatherings to a minimum and limit the guests to immediate family or small groups, below are some things to keep in mind and some ways to celebrate the holidays safely during COVID-19 and flu season.

 - Remind guests to stay home if they are sick.
 If anyone on the guest list has been exposed to COVID-19 or shown symptoms in the previous 14 days, it’s best for them to sit this one out.
 Even if all guests are in the clear, you should also encourage guests who are elderly or who have preexisting health conditions to consider the risks before checking “yes” on the RSVP.

 - Wear masks.
 By now, we all know that wearing masks helps to slow the spread of COVID-19.
-Make mask-wearing a requirement for your guests.
+Guests may be more comfortable in wearing a mask.
 You can even make it fun by asking them to wear their favorite themed mask for the occasion.